capa46/project/another-page.md

 _Based on the previous example that I gave you, could you transform the following sentence “The record specifies that the print "Pietà, Pietà (stampa) di Buonarroti Michelangelo, Halm Peter Von (sec.
 XIX) is kept at the Istituto di Belle Arti (Institute of Fine Arts) located on Via Duomo, 17, Vercelli (VC), Italy” into RDF format using the ArCo ontology?_

-**-Results and analysis:**
+**Results and analysis:**

 Gemini is not able to provide a proper answer.
-Thus, we give ChatGPT the same prompt and it provides a correct answer as it is able to create a triple, even though it uses wrong IRIs, that is Halm Peter Von's IRI and the Istituto di Belle Arti's IRI.
+Thus, we give ChatGPT the same prompt and it provides a correct answer as it is able to create a triple, even though it uses wrong IRIs, that is Halm Peter Von's IRI and the IRI of the Istituto di Belle Arti.
 ![Screenshot 2024-05-18 170720](https://github.com/capa46/project/assets/170355893/c7d03633-dcba-4dbc-a4d2-d84ae978b48c)
 ![Screenshot 2024-05-18 170804](https://github.com/capa46/project/assets/170355893/e26bba28-7f13-4353-a74d-fbd37e3c218c)